nlepage/go-wasm-http-talk/slides.md

 Notes:
 - Luckily for us, the standard library has a `CopyBytesToGo()` function, just for that.
-- It takes a bytes slice as destination, and a reference to a Javascript typed array of unsigned 8 bit integers as source.
+- It takes a bytes slice as destination, and a reference to a Javascript typed array of bytes as source.
-- With just a few more plumbing we should be able to copy the body content from Javascript to Go.
+- With just a few more plumbing we should be able to copy the body contents from Javascript to Go.

 ---